 Note: Before you dive into the specific brand review, we highly recommend you to read our elaborate Central Air Conditioner Buying Guide in advance, there are several crucial steps you need to take before you even start to think about the brand.

-Tempstar and Comfortmaker are International Comfort Product (ICP) brands along with Heil, Keep Rite and several others.
+Tempstar and Comfortmaker are International Comfort Product (ICP) brands along with Heil, Day and Night, Keep Rite and several others.
 ICP is owned by United Technologies, the parent company of Carrier and Bryant too.
 Most ICP product lines are unique, but some of the 13 SEER and 14 SEER models, including those designed for coastal environments where salt spray is an issue, seem to be identical to Carrier/Bryant.
 Comfortmaker and Tempstar units have both “fancy” names like the Deluxe 19 AC with SmartSense and standard model numbers like TVA9.

 Comfortmaker/Tempstar Central Air Conditioner Unique Features

 These are solid brands with good efficiency and performance, but their features don’t necessarily set them apart.
 A couple are worth mentioning.